mark-goudie/capstone/README.md

 To run PrimaryEd CMS:

+### Using pipenv (recommended)

+1. Ensure you have `pipenv` installed.
+If not, install it using `pip install pipenv`.
-1. Clone the repository: git clone https://github.com/mark-goudie/capstone.git
+2. Clone the repository: git clone https://github.com/mark-goudie/capstone.git
-2. Navigate to the project directory: cd capstone
+3. Navigate to the project directory: cd capstone, and run `pipenv install` to set up the project environment and install dependencies.
+4. Activate the virtual environment: pipenv shell
-3. Install required packages: pip install -r requirements.txt
+5. Install required packages: pip install -r requirements.txt
-4. Run migrations: python manage.py migrate
+6. Run migrations: python3 manage.py migrate
-5. Start the Django server: python manage.py runserver
+7. Start the Django server: python3 manage.py runserver
-6. Access the application at http://localhost:8000/
+8. Access the application at http://localhost:8000/

+### Using requirements.txt

+If you prefer not to use pipenv, you can set up the project using a virtual environment and `requirements.txt`.

+1. Clone the repository to your local machine.
+2. Create a virtual environment in the project directory (`python -m venv venv`).
+3. Activate the virtual environment (`source venv/bin/activate` on Unix/macOS or `venv\Scripts\activate` on Windows).
+4. Install dependencies with `pip install -r requirements.txt`.
+5. Run the application using `python3 manage.py runserver`.

 ## Features